 Try the easy search function!

-The database is openly accessible as of 1 June 2019.
+The database has been openly accessible since 2019.
 No login needed.
 Contact us if any content needs to be removed.

 Peatlands International – The global IPS member magazine on all aspects of peat and peatlands

 Peatlands International is sent out by email to all IPS members for free in four issues per year.

 The magazine consists of about 32-64 pages with background reports on peat and peatlands, reviews of conferences, news items and books reviews.
 It also publishes research findings, business reports and internal information on the IPS.